Metaform/mvd/rules.md

 # Rules

-This document outlines the inviolable technical rules of a dataspace.
+This document outlines the inviolable technical rules of a dataspace and its participants built using MVD/EDC technologies.

 1. [Identifiers](terminology.md#identifier) can be reused across a dataspaces.
 For example, a participant may use the same identifier in two or more dataspaces.